polterguy/magic.data.common/README.md

 All of the above slots require you to pass in **[table]** as a mandatory argument, declaring which table you intend to create your SQL towards.
 You can only supply _one_ table.
 The project does not support joins.
+The project is intended to create CRUD wrappers for your underlaying database provider.

 ## SQL injection attacks

-The project protects you against SQL injection attacks, and values, and criteria, etc - But you should _not_ allow the client to dynamically declare which columns to select, and/or field _names_ for your `where` clauses.
+The project protects you against SQL injection attacks, and protect values, and criteria, etc from SQL injection attacks - But you should _not_ allow the client to dynamically declare which columns to select, and/or field _names_ for your `where` clauses.
 It will only protect your _values_, and _not_ table names, column names, etc.

 ## [sql.create]